ajhenley/gitbook/createbook_app.md

 ###Create book app
 A book app will allow the user to retrieve an instance of a book.
 Here's a start.
 To retrieve a particular book you'll need to set the SKU to an existing SKU.

+Next: Add some code to display the title and author of the book to the console.

 What happens if you try to retrieve an SKU to one that doesn't exist?

 {%ace edit=true, lang='java'%}